Clinton-Davis/peninsulaballet/README.md

 ## Features

 - Collapsable Navbar - I used the bootstrap collapse [Navbar](https://getbootstrap.com/docs/4.3/components/navbar/) bar feature in screen-sized under 992px, this gives more room in the smaller devices.
 I was inspired by the Whiskey Drop project I did in Code institute.
-- Google Maps Links - I have links to various locations for Outlets and physical address, From there they can get directions and links to other webpages.
+- Google Maps Links - I have links to various locations for outlets and physical address, From there they can get directions and links to other webpages.
-- Downloadable PDF's - there are hyperlinks to downloadable Schedule PDF and enrollment form PDF.
+- Downloadable PDFs - there are hyperlinks to the downloadable Schedule PDF and enrollment form PDF.
 - NewsLetter Email input - to enter email address it they would like to get information on upcoming events and schedule changes